kubeflow/blog/_posts/2025-11-07-introducing-kubeflow-sdk.md

 # Introducing Kubeflow SDK

 The SDK sits on top of the Kubeflow ecosystem as a unified interface layer.
-When you write Python code, the SDK translates it into the appropriate Kubernetes resources — generating CRDs, handling orchestration, and managing distributed communication.
+When you write Python code, the SDK translates it into the appropriate Kubernetes resources — generating CRs, handling orchestration, and managing distributed communication.
 You get all the power of Kubeflow and distributed AI compute without needing to understand Kubernetes.

 ![kubeflow ecosystem](/images/2025-11-07-introducing-kubeflow-sdk/kubeflow-sdk.drawio.svg)